biletnam/indie_theater/README.md

 1. Change name of "customer" class to "user"
 2. Add a "name" field to user class and integrate with facebook signup
 3. Add google map embed to "about" page.
+4. Move delete button in admin controls
+5. Add dropdown to navbar once user is logged in
+6. Change comments displaying email to name

 ##Link
 http://indietheater.herokuapp.com/